katiestar99/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/k8s_intro.rst

-.. _k8s_ansible_intro:
+.. _k8s_assible_intro:

 **************************************
-Introduction to Ansible for Kubernetes
+Introduction to Assible for Kubernetes
 **************************************

 .. contents::